Kokoda Track: History

 The track was first used by European miners in the 1890s to access the Yodda Kokoda goldfields.
 Between July 1942 and November 1942, a series of battles, afterwards called the Kokoda Track campaign, was fought between the Japanese and Australian forces.
 This action was memorialised in the newsreel documentary Kokoda Front Line!, filmed by cameraman Damien Parer, which won Australia's first Academy Award for its director Ken G. Hall in 1942.

 After the war, the track fell into disuse and disappeared in many places.
 John Landy, the long-distance runner, set a record of four days for the crossing using carriers and guides during the 1950s.
 In 1964, Angus Henry, the art teacher at Sogeri High School, with two of his students, John Kadiba and Misty Baloiloi, set a new record which was to stand until after the millennium by completing the journey in three and a quarter days without guides, carriers or any signposts or bridges.

 In 2006, the Owen Stanley Ranges and Kokoda Track was included on the Tentative List for World Heritage along with three other sites from PNG.
 The 1.5 million hectare property is a mixed cultural and natural site covering a significant proportion of the Owen Stanley Ranges and including the Kokoda Track, Managalas Plateau and Mount Victoria and Mount Albert Edward region.
 The World War II battle sites were a key reason for cultural listing along with the unique cultures of the Koiari peoples.
 The Owen Stanley Ranges, through which the Kokoda Track passes, is one of the most biologically important areas in the Asia Pacific with over 4000 plant species and many endemic bird and animal species.

 The Kokoda Track Foundation, established in 2003, helps villages along the track with education and healthcare.
 There is a proposal to turn the track into an Australian heritage destination on a par with ANZAC Cove at Gallipoli.
 Creation of the heritage area, is in part a response to the issue of an Australian gold mining company wanting to mine on or near the track.
 As of 2007, the idea was backed by the Australian government and Papua New Guinea's foreign minister.

 In November 2007, Australian mining firm Frontier Resources announced plans to divert a section of the track to make way for a copper mine.
-The plan has the support of the local landowners and the Papua New Guinean government but has been criticized by trekking operators.
+The plan has the support of the local landowners and the Papua New Guinean government but has been criticised by trekking operators.

 The track has been closed numerous times by villagers along the route in response to various grievances.
 In May 2009, villagers at Kovelo – near Kokoda village – blocked the track after complaints that money collected from trekking fees was not being distributed fairly.